-No person, firm, corporation or other business entity as described in the designated categories as set forth in this rule may operate at Port Canaveral unless and until there shall first have been obtained from the CPA a permit authorizing such activity.
+No person, company, corporation or other business entity as described in the designated categories as set forth in this Rule may operate at Port Canaveral without first obtaining from the CPA a permit authorizing such activity.
 Exempt from permit requirements are 1) those entities whose sole function on the Port is to fulfill the requirements of U.S. government regulatory agencies; 2) CPA approved and retained vendors, their subcontractors and suppliers, while performing tasks called for while under their contract with the CPA; and 3) governmental entities.
 The following rules and regulations governing licensing are issued pursuant to Article IV of the Charter for the Canaveral Port District.
 These rules and regulations are promulgated to establish a standard licensing procedure by which the CPA can exercise its lawful control of the orderly development of port operations.
-See Addendum C for contact details.
+Obtaining a Permit to Operate to do business at Port Canaveral does not entitle the holder of the permit to access restricted areas, land, offices, other Port facilities or guaranteed business opportunities, etc. The permit only allows the holder to conduct business at Port Canaveral subject to the rules, conditions, limitations and requirements of this Tariff.
+See Addendum C for contact information.